PhantomMike/100-days-of-code/log.md

+### Day 43: March 12, 2017

+**Today's Progress:** Built a web page/pen that will store notes and summaries from my html/css/jscript studies.

+**Thoughts:** This was pretty fun but took a long time.
+I took my portfolio page project from fcc and used it as the framework for a new site that will track notes I have as I take various html/css/jscript courses.
+Most of what is in there now is just summary pages from each section of the codeacademy tutorial I took, but I can build from that.

 ### Day 42: March 11, 2017

 **Today's Progress:** Continuing FCC break, learned tables and finished codecademy "Learn HTML & CSS: Part I" tutorial!